Albert-Z-Guo/Natural-Language-Processing/README.md

 ## Project on Golden Globes Host(s) and Awards Identification via Tweets

-Identification includes, but not limited to
+Identification tasks include, but not limited to
 1. Host(s)
 2. Award Names
 3. Awards Presenters